cybergis/cybergis-compute-python-sdk/README.md

 5. Select a file to upload under **Upload Data**
 6. Click Submit

-> ❓ If you wonder where does the customized configuration options comes from, they are defined in the `manifest.json` file of each project.
+> ❓ If you wonder where the customized configuration options comes from, they are defined in the `manifest.json` file of each project.
 Please refer to https://github.com/cybergis/cybergis-compute-hello-world/blob/main/manifest.json

+***
 ## SDK Usage
 ```python
 cybergis = CyberGISCompute(url="xxx")